 - Market it to drive audience.

 In our direct experience (with two early adopters of Brand Partnerships, Red Bull and Awesomeness), when possible, every step of the Brand Partnership process was handled internally, allowing for cost efficiency and control.
 The types of brand engagements ran the gamut – Digital Ads on videos clips, articles, web-series, gaming/eSports; Traditional Ads on broadcast TV, print, out-of-home/billboards; Custom Content in the form of short clips, web-series, TV series, and films; Product Placement/Title Sponsorship; Event Marketing; Influencer Marketing; Traditional PR & Communications.

 This theme will carry through the analysis of where Finance can add value: balancing internal vs. external and short- vs. long-term.
 Helping management understand the cost difference between differing scenarios with real numbers.
 Making sure that the relative risk in each scenario is considered, especially as it involves making long-term commitments.
+(Learn more about scenario analysis in: “Scenario Analysis Example: Business Planning During the Pandemic.”)
 Do you have an existing internal capability that you can leverage at low cost?
 Or should you favor using an external party to fill short-term needs, avoiding any long-term cost commitments?

 The optimum Brand Partnership Finance strategy in practice will define the ideal internal/external mix of those four parts.
 As the opportunity evolves and matures, you may be able build on internal strengths and to internalize the external capabilities.
 If the opportunity dissolves, you can build in flexibility to cut ties with external sources easily.